-To get started using Collection Service, all you need is an account with Danske Bank and a Business Online agreement.
+To get started using Collection Service, all you need is an account with Danske Bank and a District agreement.

 We will also help your company establish local accounts in various countries and take care of agreements with local service providers.
 All this is included in your Collection Service agreement.

 The technical integration of Collection Service in your company’s systems requires a number of adjustments.